 - Proof of address (official piece of mail or current high school transcript with mailing address)

-You can establish residency at the nearest KCC campus, Admissions office, Records and Registration office, or by emailing your documents to email@example.com.
+You can establish residency at the nearest KCC campus, Admissions office, Registrar’s office, or by emailing your documents to email@example.com.

 4. Register online through KCC’s Bruin Web Portal after tuition approval has been submitted through your high school.
 If the amount the high school is paying does not cover all of your tuition and fees, you will need to sign up with our FACTS payment plan or pay in full within 24 hours from the time of registration or your class(es) will be dropped.